opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ##### Sharing or archiving an existing report
 1. As a report owner, I should be able to share or archive a report.
-    1. As report owner, I should be able to add new email recepients, and new kibana recepients to an existing report.
+    1. As report owner, I should be able to add new email recepients, and new OpenSearch Dashboards recepients to an existing report.
-    1. As a report owner, I sholud not be able to remove existing email or kibana recepients from an existing report.
+    1. As a report owner, I sholud not be able to remove existing email or OpenSearch Dashboards recepients from an existing report.
     1. As a report owner, I should receive a OpenSearch Dashboards toast notification when a report has been delivered to new recepients.
     1. As a report recepient, I should not get new notifications or emails when additional users have been added to an existing report.
 1. As a report recepient, I can only archive a report.